green pawprints

 Nasal Cancer

 If your dog has mucoid, purulent, or bloody nasal discharge, there is a chance that he has some form of nasal cancer.
-Watch out for other symptoms, such as:
+Other symptoms associated with nasal cancer include:

 Nasal cancers usually are slow growing but are invasive and difficult to treat.
 It is therefore important to consult a vet if your dog has frequent nosebleeding, especially accompanied by any of the above symptoms.

-If the nosebleeding is just from one nostril, it could be a foreign object in the nasal cavity.
-If it is from both nostrils, then your dog could have an underlying disease, such as nasal infection, or nasal cancer.
+If blood is coming out from one nostril, it might be caused by a small foreign substance (e.g. seed) in the nasal cavity.
+If it is from both nostrils, then your dog could have an underlying disease, such as nasal infection.

 Check your dog's mouth and see if his gums are bleeding too.
 If it is, this may point to a bleeding disorder.